 It should go without saying, but it’s so important – proof, proof, proof!
 When you’re applying for teaching jobs then grammar and spelling mistakes really aren’t going to do you any favours.

-Step 3: Apply for jobs with online teaching companies
+Step 3: Start applying for jobs with online teaching companies

 Yes, you can make more money working independently as a third party won’t be taking a cut of what the student pays.
 But you’re going to have a hard job finding students willing to pay a good hourly rate for a teacher who has no experience teaching English and who is just finding their feet.
 TEFL is no different from other types of freelance jobs – you need to build up a client base and that takes a bit of time.